 - Access to the air-con boat and time to explore the island

-- Choose your times: earliest is 8:30 AM and the latest returning is 4:30 PM
+- Choose your times: earliest is 8:30 am and the latest return is 4:30 pm

 How Long Does the Ferry Take to Get to Green Island?

 Wondering how long it'll take to get to this incredible Great Barrier Reef Island from Cairns?

-In total, the trip only takes about 45 minutes learning from Cairns Reef Terminal if you're taking the fast catamaran boat above.
+In total, the trip only takes about 45 minutes from Cairns Reef Terminal if you're taking the fast catamaran boat above.
 This is quite a quick trip since the catamaran absolutely steams out here!

 The distance is about 15 nautical miles (28 kilometers).